-Spaces Available: SOLD OUT Semi-private: 4 participants and Tom
+Spaces Available: 1 Space Available 9 participants and Tom & Cree

 Details: Photographing brown bears in Alaska is a bucket list trip for wildlife photographers.
 Bristol Bay hosts one of the largest salmon runs in the world.
 The Sockeye salmon attract bears….and the number of bears are staggering.
 On this trip we photograph boars, sows and plenty of cubs….often chasing bright red salmon up the streams.